arnoudb/frostybot/INSTALLATION.md

 If you would prefer not to use git, you can also manually download and unzip the package as shown below:

-* Firstly, ensure that you have the unzip package installed
+* Firstly, ensure that you have the unzip package installed.
+Here is the command to install it on Ubuntu

       sudo apt install -y unzip

+  If you are using Redhat/CentOS/Fedora, use this command to install unzip:

+      sudo yum install -y unzip

 * Next, change to your home directory.
 This will ensure that you have write permission to download the source